 HCPs can receive convenient and consistent prescribing and access information within the technology that they are already using.
 What’s more, existing technologies can be made more efficient without adding extra steps for HCPs with plug-ins designed to aid in medical documentation and remove leakage points caused by manual processes.

 3. Adopting digital solutions with the intent to connect and streamline processes between the provider’s office, Hub, payer and pharmacy.

 As market access technology develops, many are built to accommodate single-stakeholder processes only.
-This has become challenging for the industry to navigate due the number of different technologies available.
+This has become challenging for the industry to navigate due to the number of different technologies available.
 One pharmaceutical brand could be working with 6 or more different vendor platforms that are “cobbled together” and may not work together exactly right.

 Execute Your Digital Market Access Strategy with OptimizeRx

 OptimizeRx is unmatched in digital technologies that reach providers where they spend most of their time, the EHR.
 Paired with advanced patient access, affordability, and adherence capabilities, we can provide a seamless experience.
 After running a comprehensive formulary pull-through campaign for one treatment manufacturer, OptimizeRx generated a 4.5% script lift among providers whose patients had the appropriate insurance and indication.
 Read the case study.